Risk Controlled Image Retrieval: Experiments

 \subsection{Datasets}

 \textbf{CUB-200} \cite{wah2011caltech} contains 11,788 images of 200 classes.
 Each class has at least 50 images.
-We use the first 100 classes as a training set and the other 100 as a test set.
+Following \cite{warburg2021bayesian}, we use the first 100 classes as a training set and the other 100 as a test set.

-\textbf{Stanford CAR-196} Stanford CAR-196 \cite{krause20133d} contains 16,185 images of 196 classes.
+\textbf{Stanford CAR-196} \cite{krause20133d} contains 16,185 images of 196 classes.
 Each class has at least 80 images.
-We use the first 98 classes as the training set and the other 98 classes as test set.
+Following \cite{warburg2021bayesian}\cite{musgrave2020metric}, we use the first 98 classes as the training set and the other 98 classes as the test set.

 \textbf{Pittsburgh} \cite{torii2013visual} is a large image database from Google Street View.
-Following the split of NetVLAD \cite{arandjelovic2016netvlad}, we adopt the subset that consists of 10k samples in the training/validation/test split.
+Following the split of NetVLAD \cite{arandjelovic2016netvlad}, we adopt the subset that consists of 10k samples in the training, validation and test split.

-\textbf{ChestX-Det} \cite{lian2021structure} is a subset of the public dataset NIH ChestX-ray14, and it contains 3543 images with 14 classes (13 categories of dieases and normal cases).
-We choose samples of the six classes as training set, and the rest as the test set.
+\textbf{ChestX-Det} \cite{lian2021structure} is a subset of the public dataset NIH ChestX-ray14, and contains 3543 images with 14 classes.
+We choose samples of the six classes as the training set, and the rest as the test set.

-For all datasets, we randomly choose 50\% images from the test set to form the calibration set.
+For all datasets, we follow \cite{angelopoulos2022imagetoimage} and randomly select 50\% images from the test set to form the calibration set.